raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Retry Delay TLV used as a Response Additional TLV

-In the case of a request that returns a nonzero RCODE value, the responder MAY append a Retry Delay TLV (0) to the response, indicating the time interval during which the initator SHOULD NOT attempt this operation again.
+In the case of a request that returns a nonzero RCODE value, the responder MAY append a Retry Delay TLV to the response, indicating the time interval during which the initiator SHOULD NOT attempt this operation again.

-The indicated time interval during which the initator SHOULD NOT retry applies only to the failed operation, not to the DSO Session as a whole.
+The indicated time interval during which the initiator SHOULD NOT retry applies only to the failed operation, not to the DSO Session as a whole.

 ***